jebessaD/tariff-control-system/README.md

-# Tariff-Control-System
+# Tariff Control System

-#Introduction
+## Introduction

-Problem of transportation is common in our country .
-We dare to say we all face this in our daily life activities especially those related to tariff .
-In one way or another we see when people ruggedly speak about tariff increasing every day .
-This problem is not a problem of government rather it is the problem with the driver especially when the passenger on board is strange.
-As a group we think and come with the solution, a software that controls this problem.
+The problem of transportation is common in our country.
+We dare to say we all face this in our daily life activities, especially those related to tariffs.
+In one way or another, we see people ruggedly speaking about tariff increases every day.
+This problem is not just a government problem; it is also a problem with the drivers, especially when the passenger onboard is a stranger.
+As a group, we have thought and come up with a solution: a software that controls this problem.

-#Business feature
+## Business Features
-This software system is a web application which-
+This software system is a web application which:

--	will enable a passenger to check the tariff.
+- Will enable a passenger to check the tariff.
--	allow user to create account, change profile,to delete account.
+- Allows users to create an account, change their profile, and delete their account.
--	allow registered users to report when they face illegal tax raise.
+- Allows registered users to report when they face illegal tax increases.
--	allow authorized person to check number of records.
+- Allows authorized personnel to check the number of records.

-For persisting the data, we will use MySQL.
+- For persisting the data, we will use MySQL.
 It will contain:

--	List of station with their tariff
+- A list of stations with their tariffs.
--	List of cities in Ethiopia with their tariff from addis ababa.
+- A list of cities in Ethiopia with their tariffs from Addis Ababa.
--	list of registered users' name and password.
+- A list of registered users' names and passwords.
--	List of traffic’s name and ID
+- A list of traffic officers' names and IDs.

-we have two interface one for the user to login and other for traffic to login so we need both authentication and authorization:
+- We have two interfaces: one for the user to log in and another for traffic officers to log in, so we need both authentication and authorization:

-authentication
+## Authentication:

-- identity of the user has to be verified using password and email.
+- The identity of the user has to be verified using a password and email.
-- identity of authorized user for example tiraffic is checked using identity number(ID) in addition to password and email.
+- The identity of authorized users, for example, traffic officers, is checked using an identity number (ID) in addition to a password and email.

-authorization
+##Authorization:

-- all users of the system have privilege to check tariff.
-In addition registered user have privilege to report illegal tariff raise scenario.
+- All users of the system have the privilege to check tariffs.
+In addition, registered users have the privilege to report illegal tariff increase scenarios.
-- the system give permission to authorized user to check drivers record.
+- The system gives permission to authorized users to check drivers' records.
-- the system grant permission to authorized user to create,read,update and delete database.
+- The system grants permission to authorized users to create, read, update, and delete databases.

-Group members
-   - Name______________ID _____________Section
+#Group Members
-- Liban Abduba  --  UGR/3781/12 ------ 1
+- Liban Abduba - UGR/3781/12 - Section 1
-- Jebessa Dejene --- UGR/0459/12 ----- 1
+- Jebessa Dejene - UGR/0459/12 - Section 1
-- Naol Kecha  ---   UGR/6903/12 -----   1
+- Naol Kecha - UGR/6903/12 - Section 1
-- Abel Mekonen  --- UGR/7784/12  ------  1
+- Abel Mekonen - UGR/7784/12 - Section 1
-- Mestnanat Asfaw  --- UGR/7631/12  ------1
+- Mestnanat Asfaw - UGR/7631/12 - Section 1